cloudfoundry/bosh-bootloader/plan-patches/cfcr-azure/README.md

    Notes: if you only want to do a test, use:
             -o ./ops/small-vm.yml \
-          if you want to preview the manifest before apply it. use the "bosh interpolate" if you want to use xip.io run the script go get it:
+          if you want to preview the manifest before apply it. use the "bosh interpolate"

     ```bash
     bosh -n -d ${deployment_name} deploy ${KD}/manifests/cfcr.yml \